pjcarreira/software-engineering/eclipse-configuration/Eclipse Configuration Reference Guide.md

 #Eclipse Configuration Reference Guide
-This guide describes how to properly instal and configure Eclipse for Java development.
-While replicating an Eclipse installion is relatively easy (as easy as copying the Eclipse installation directory to another machine), **replicating the configurations** by all members of a development team is not a simple task.
+This guide describes how to properly install and configure Eclipse for Java development.
+While replicating an Eclipse installation is relatively easy (as easy as copying the Eclipse installation directory to another machine), **replicating the configurations** by all members of a development team is not a simple task.
 This text aims at documenting a reference Eclipse configuration that can be shared and replicated within a team of programmers.

 ##Step-by-step installation
 Setup the Eclipse Integrated Development Environment